edistyping/mousegame-frontend/README.md

 https://github.com/JL978/multiplayer-react-tic-tac-toe/blob/master/client/src/components/pages/Start.js
     Main component has state variables for newGame then pass for Choice component and Lobby component

+# Issues:
+I think Lobby.js the order data is sent...
+1. In 'newLobbyJoin', it's not raceving 'lobby' data for some reason.
+2. Whenver I start server, it runs 'joinLobby' for some reasons.

 # Frontend ( No User Needed )
 1. How to track being "Out of bound"
 2. Keep a game same size even when they scroll